eagafonov/supermake/README.md

 #### install-requirements-freezed

-Install freezed requirements from requirements-freezed.txt
+Install freezed requirements from `requirements-freezed.txt`

 #### check-sandbox

 Helper target to make sure sandbox is active.
-Fails if invoken not in sandbox
+Fails if invoked not in sandbox

 Usage example:

 	must_run_in_sandbox: check-sandbox
 		echo "Sandbox is OK"

 #### pip-install-%